SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

   }

   /**
+   * This function will:
-   * Match the CSS variable value within the matchingVariableBlock of CSS variables.
+   * (1) match the CSS variable value within the matchingVariableBlock,
+   * (2) remove the semicolon from the end of the CSS variable name,
+   * (3) replace the empty color value in the theme object with the matching color value.
    */
   function matchCssVariableValue(matchingVariableBlock, themePropertyName) {
     try {